debackerl/pgasus/README.md

 All context variables will be put in the same namespace as specified in the configuration file to avoid conflicts with other parameters.

-Four sources of information can be used to assign session variables:
+The context is built in the following order:
-* HTTP header values
+* Map HTTP header values accordingly to route's context_mapped_headers setting.
-* HTTP cookies
-* URL route variables
-* Constants as degined in URL route
+* Load variables defined in route's context_mapped_variables setting.
+Looking first in route's variables if found, otherwise in cookies.
+Overrides header.

 #### Batch mode